 Today, when we change cities as frequently as we change houses, it seems strange to imagine a house staying so long in the possession of one family.
 We’re so used to putting our own print on places we occupy that it’s hard to picture what it would be like to inherit a home with layers of impressions already built into its foundation.
 I guess this home is less an individual work of art, and more a group project, with each generation adding layers and touches of its own to a work-in-progress.

 Those layers still linger here, although the family is gone, and the museum curators have thoughtfully arranged different rooms to show those different eras.
 You'll find, for example, a parlour from the first generation, a sitting room from the second generation, and a bedroom from the third generation.

-Since the Ireland family were pack racks, they rarely threw anything out, so the house still retains many of the prized possessions of its earliest generations – another rarity, as so many house-museums are decorated with antiques "from the era" but not original to the house.
+Since the Ireland family were packrats, they rarely threw anything out.
+The house retains many of the prized possessions of its earliest generations – another rarity, as so many house-museums are decorated with antiques "from the era" but not original to the house.

 In a farmhouse, the kitchen was the most important room, and this house has two of them: one in the basement (the first kitchen) and one built onto the side of the house (the 1920s kitchen).
 If you go during a special event you'll likely find volunteers cooking up treats, as we did for the Christmas event.

 On an ordinary day, the price of admission includes a personal tour.
 You'll be greeted by a guide and taken through the house room by room.

 On a special day, like the Christmas event we recently attended, you'll find volunteers posted in each room to give you information.
 You might find other heritage demonstrators on the grounds, as well, like this blacksmith, making nails (talk about labour-intensive work!).

 If you're lucky, you'll be entertained, as we were, by some local musicians as well:

 You can find current information about hours and admission fees at the museum's website at Museums of Burlington.